bigcommerce/gruf-rspec/README.md

 require 'gruf/rspec'
 ```

-Note that this gem requires at least Gruf 2.5.1+ and RSpec 3.8+.
+Note that this gem requires at least Ruby 2.4+, Gruf 2.5.1+, and RSpec 3.8+.

 ## Usage